glowkeeper/reactLecture/presentation/react.md

 + TypeScript extends JavaScript by adding static typing
 + It is a strict syntactical superset of JavaScript
-+ TypeScript transcompiles to JavaScript.
++ TypeScript transcompiles to JavaScript
 + TypeScript helps catch errors _at compile time_

 ## Redux